Markham Public Art

 - Gambrel Journey by kipjones

-- Henderson Bridge Mural (2013) by Katherine Harvey, Andrea End, Robin Hesse, Matthew Moloney, Glen Ou and Susan Weisz
+- Henderson Bridge Mural (2013) by Andrea End, Robin Hesse, Matthew Moloney, Glen Ou and Susan Weisz.
+Mentored by Katharine Harvey.

-- Pan Am Public Art Project by Shane Cloud, Laurence Roberts and eight Unionville High School students
+- Pan Am Public Art Project by Shane Clodd, Laurence Roberts and eight Unionville High School students

 - Quarry by Mary Anne Barkhouse